-- (1) This part applies for a development application- - (a) for which- - (i) the chief executive (fisheries) is the assessment manager or a concurrence agency; and - (ii) the chief executive (environment) is a concurrence agency; and - (b) for development that- - (i) is a material change of use of premises- - (A) for a hatchery for the production of larvae; or - (B) for aquaculture carried out in ponds with a surface area of more than 5ha; and - (ii) is carried out completely or partly on land within the area with the following boundaries- - the line every point of which is 5km inland from the line of the highest astronomical tide - the parallel of latitude 24°30'00" south - the western boundary of the Great Barrier Reef Marine Park - the parallel of latitude 10°41'20" south; and - (iii) will cause the discharge of waste into waters. - (2) However, this part does not apply if- - (a) chapter 9, part 2 applies to the development; or highest astronomical tide means the highest level of the tides that can be predicted to occur under average meteorological conditions and under any combination of astronomical conditions.
+- (1) This part applies for a development application- - (a) for which- - (i) the chief executive (fisheries) is the assessment manager or a concurrence agency; and

-(b) there is a preliminary approval for the development and the preliminary approval was subject to this part.
+- (ii) the chief executive (environment) is a concurrence agency; and - (b) for development that- - (i) is a material change of use of premises- - (A) for a hatchery for the production of larvae; or - (B) for aquaculture carried out in ponds with a surface area of more than 5ha; and - (ii) is carried out completely or partly on land within the area with the following boundaries- - the line every point of which is 5km inland from the line of the highest astronomical tide - the parallel of latitude 24°30'00" south - the western boundary of the Great Barrier Reef Marine Park - the parallel of latitude 10°41'20" south; and - (iii) will cause the discharge of waste into waters. - (2) However, this part does not apply if- - (a) chapter 9, part 2 applies to the development; or - (b) there is a preliminary approval for the development and the preliminary approval was subject to this part. - (3) In this section-